stgordillo/smoking_healthcare_python_project/README.md

 ## Analysis Summary
 This section is a quick summary of my findings.
-You can find the full analysis and details in the [Analysis](https://github.com/stgordillo/smoking_healthcare_python_project/blob/e374cb1867358d67f65efbf0d647cfe3316fb58b/Analysis.py).
+You can find the full code and details in the [Analysis](https://github.com/stgordillo/smoking_healthcare_python_project/blob/e374cb1867358d67f65efbf0d647cfe3316fb58b/Analysis.py).

+You can also find the visualizations created in Python in [Visualizations](https://github.com/stgordillo/smoking_healthcare_python_project/blob/8d2c66b70e7e49c3ed54c9e7f323cb09e62c08c8/Visualizations.md).

 **Analysis**
 * Created 4 histograms looking at the count of participants age, weight, height and BMI score